sayshark75/Image_to_Text_Converter/README.md

 ### To Create a Sudoku Solver using Image Optical Character Recognition

-- Important Things to remember
+- Important Things to remember,This helps to Pick Only Numbers

 ```bash
 await worker.setParameters({